dhanesh686-m/Secure-File-Sharing-Platform/README.md

    After Launching the Instance , Check the status as Running and then check for your Public IP address.

-# Upload your app.py and all the .html files present in templates folder

-From your local Kali Linux terminal :scp -i /path/to/your/key-pair-name.pem /path/to/local/app.py ec2-user@YOUR_PUBLIC_IP_ADDRESS:/home/ec2-user

-  Replace /path/to/your/key-pair-name.pem with the actual path and filename of your .pem

-  Replace /path/to/local/app.py with actual path and filename of your app.py file and .html files

 # Connect EC2 instance using .pem file

   1.Locate Your .pem File 📂

   2.Set Correct Permissions using command : chmod 400 /path/to/your/key-pair-name.pem

    Replace /path/to/your/key-pair-name.pem with the actual path and filename of your .pem

   3.Connect to Your EC2 Instance via SSH 🚀 using command : ssh -i /path/to/your/key-pair-name.pem ec2-user@YOUR_PUBLIC_IP_ADDRESS

    Replace /path/to/your/key-pair-name.pem with the actual path and filename of your .pem

+# Upload your app.py and all the .html files present in templates folder

+  ### For app.py

+   From your local Kali Linux terminal :scp -i /path/to/your/key-pair-name.pem /path/to/local/app.py ec2-user@YOUR_PUBLIC_IP_ADDRESS:/home/ec2-user

+  ### For .html files

+   From your EC2 terminal make a dir using command : mkdir templates

+   From your local Kali Linux terminal :scp -i /path/to/your/key-pair-name.pem /path/to/local/app.py ec2-user@YOUR_PUBLIC_IP_ADDRESS:/home/ec2-user/templates

+  Replace /path/to/your/key-pair-name.pem with the actual path and filename of your .pem

+  Replace /path/to/local/app.py with actual path and filename of your app.py file and .html files

-## Run app.py using the command : python3 app.py
+## Run app.py using the command from EC2 terminal: python3 app.py

 ## Web Access